eyenx/gursht/README.md

 configuration is done by setting environment variables:

 ```
+REDIS_ENABLED # set to true if you wanna use REDIS, default is inmemory go map
 REDIS_PORT # set the redis port to use
 REDIS_HOST # set the redis host to use
 SHORTURL_HOST # set the external short url hostname